-As a Head of UX, my role is to understand, and occasionally challenge our clients’ briefs to ensure we deliver work that meets business goals and user needs.
+As an Experience Design Director, my role is to understand, and occasionally challenge our clients’ briefs to ensure we deliver work that meets business goals and user needs.
 On a day-to-day basis, I may be putting together a proposal with one of our portfolio teams; delving into the finer details of a project to provide direction and guidance to junior consultants; or designing a research programme for the latest phone form-factor, smart TV or emerging technology.

 My specialisms lie in extracting information from users, turning this into insight and actionable design recommendations; but also in crafting delightful, yet useful, experiences.
 Lately, my work has been focused on the financial services industry but if I had to pinpoint my area of expertise, it would be e-commerce.
 This is an area that particularly draws on my strengths, persuasion techniques and psychology background.
 I also have an interest in bringing more naturalistic methods to research.
 I’m a founder member of Foolproof’s Special Interest Group on Ethnography, which explores best practice ‘in the wild’ research techniques and how these can create business value.